Rebecca Prisecaru 2028 Setter Indoor Volleyball Recruit Canada

 Keep this information in a spreadsheet alongside your school list so you can stay organized.

-Build a Strong Recruiting Profile Page
+Step 4: Build a Strong Recruiting Profile Page

 Your recruiting profile is your digital resume as a volleyball athlete.
 Coaches should be able to find all the key details about you in one place and find them easily and fast.